Arnaiz23/TuManga/Documentation/Routes.md

 * Get the 8 new products
     * .get /products/new
-* Create a new product º
-    * .post /product
 * Get mangas or ligth novels with paginate *
     * .get /products/manga/:limit&:skip
 * Get merchandising with paginate *